Adh101/Data-Warehousing-Project-using-PostgresSQL/README.md

-# End to End Data Engineering Project using PostgreSQL
+# End to End Data Engineering Project using PostgreSQL, Python, Google Sheets API & Tableau

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀